live-clones/gmsh/demos/api/README.txt

 The files t1.{cpp,py}, t2.{cpp,py}, ... are reimplementations in C++ and Python of the corresponding tutorials in gmsh/tutorials.

-1) Build and install Gmsh, the dynamic Gmsh library and the Python wrappers:
+1) Build and install the Gmsh library (this is done automatically when building the dynamically-linked Gmsh app):

   cd gmsh
   mkdir build
   cd build
-  cmake -DENABLE_WRAP_PYTHON=1 ..
+  cmake -DENABLE_BUILD_DYNAMIC=1 ..
   make
   make install
   cd ..